 Nevertheless, Cornelius Vanderbilt’s massive undertaking—slowly becoming known as Grand Central Depot—was a source of pride to New Yorkers.
 It put the city on a par with the Paris and London in terms of train stations.

 Three years after the opening the terminal was threatened by a no-so-bright move on the part of an employee.
 Around 3:00 on the afternoon of June 18, 1874 a gas-fitter was searching for a gas leak in the pipes under the station.
 To help him see, he used a lighted lamp; apparently forgetting that open flames and gas are a dangerous combination.
 Homer Moore, indeed, found the gas leak.

 The New York Times reported that “the escaping gas ignited, causing an explosion.
 A great deal of excitement ensured, and an alarm of fire was sounded.”
 The damage to the building was slight; however the damage to Moore was a bit worse.
 He was “severely burned about the face by the explosion.”

 Below ground the Railroad Branch of the Young Men’s Christian Association became not just a haven for railroad employees, but for their families on holidays.
-Vanderbilt himself was an officer of the club and its rooms were “comfortably fitted up” so the men could “indulge in profitable reading or conversation or amuse themselves with music.
+Cornelius Vanderbilt II was an officer of the club and its rooms were “comfortably fitted up” so the men could “indulge in profitable reading or conversation or amuse themselves with music.
 A library has been gradually built up and the books are allowed to be taken by the members to their homes for short periods,” said The Times.